 As in many cases, it has been seen that there was not any requirement of doing any tax-saving investments at all, but due to ignorance, the assessee compromises with the monthly income and blocks his money in some Long-term investments.

 This article is about the tax benefits for Senior citizens recently announced.
-Now there is an increase in Standard deduction, higher deduction available in the Interest income, and Health insurance premiums, Relaxation in filing ITR.
+Now there is an increase in Standard deduction, the higher deduction available in the Interest income, and Health insurance premiums, Relaxation in filing ITR.
 Let’s get into the details of the specifics:

 Tax benefits for Senior Citizens – Details